numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 If these conditions hold, ``__array_function__`` should return the result from calling its implementation for ``func(*args, **kwargs)``.
 Otherwise, it should return the sentinel value ``NotImplemented``, indicating that the function is not implemented by these types.
-This is preferrable to raising ``TypeError`` directly, because it gives *other* arguments the opportunity to define the operations.
+This is preferable to raising ``TypeError`` directly, because it gives *other* arguments the opportunity to define the operations.